Sy Syms School of Business: Academics

-Majors and minors offered include accounting (an optional 5-year program leading to a B.S/M.S. in Accounting); finance; general business; international business; management; management information systems; and marketing.
-The accounting program was recently ranked by Business Insider as a top 25 accounting program to attend based on top tier job placement for graduates.
+Majors and minors offered include accounting (an optional 5-year program leading to a B.S/M.S. in accounting); finance; general business; international business; management; management information systems; and marketing.
+The accounting program was recently ranked by Business Insider as a top 25 accounting program to attend based on job placement for graduates.

 A general business minor is offered to students majoring in Yeshiva University's liberal arts college, Yeshiva College.
 Additionally, Syms students may be able to pursue a minor in a subject area in Yeshiva College.

-In addition, the school offers a selection of honors courses, with newly developed and successful honors program.
+The school offers a selection of honors courses and honors programs.

 Graduate programs

 Sy Syms also offers graduate programs including a Master of Science in Accounting and an Executive MBA Program.
-Its graduate business programs are held at the Beren Campus in New York’s Murray Hill neighborhood.
+Its graduate business programs are held at the Beren Campus in New York's Murray Hill neighborhood.

-The EMBA offers students state-of-the-art business knowledge in the context of the highest ethical ideals.
-The Syms Executive MBA program curriculum was developed to challenge students to hone their business expertise in a way that prepares them to achieve their current and future professional goals.
+The EMBA offers students business knowledge in the context of ethical ideals.
+The Syms Executive MBA program curriculum was developed to prepare student for future professional work.
 In the summer of 2013, the first EMBA cohort traveled to Israel as part of their international residency requirement.